sakaki-/gentoo-on-b3/README.md

 b3 ~ # genup-lite
    (this will take some time to complete)
 ```
 This is loosely equivalent to `apt-get update && apt-get upgrade` on Debian.
 See the [manpage](https://github.com/sakaki-/gentoo-on-b3/raw/master/reference/genup-lite.pdf) for full details of the process followed, and the options available for the command.

+> You _may_ need to build a kernel, using the earlier instructions, to allow all of the packages in the `@world` set to successfully update the first time (some packages inspect the contents of the `/usr/src/linux` directory when building, but the kernel source is not shipped with the current image, to reduce size).

 Note that because Gentoo is a source-based distribution, and the B3 is not a particularly fast machine, updating may take a number of hours, if many packages have changed.
 However, `genup-lite` will automatically take advantage of distributed cross-compiling, using `distcc`, if you have that set up (see the next section for details).